 Revenue from Operations

 Every income statement starts with this head.
 Revenue from operations is nothing but the money you earn by selling your products and services.
 It is also known as net sales or sales revenue.
 Suppose Smith is a business owner selling durable electronic goods such as Television, Refrigerators, Washing Machines, etc. All the money Smith’s customers paid him in exchange for these TVs, washing machines, etc., will come here as total revenues.

 Cost of Goods Sold

 Cost of Goods Sold or COGS is the total of all costs incurred to produce the goods.
-This includes costs pertaining to the purchase of raw materials, shipping costs, wages paid to the workers, etc. If you get confused about which costs or expenses to put here, just note down how much money you have spent in purchasing the goods and bringing them to the stage when they are ready for sale.
+This includes costs pertaining to the purchase of raw materials, shipping costs, wages paid to the workers, etc. If you get confused about which costs or expenses to put here, just note down how much money you have spent purchasing the goods and bringing them to the stage when they are ready for sale.

-When you subtract Cost of Goods Sold from Total revenue, you get Gross Profit.
+When you subtract the Cost of Goods Sold from Total revenue, you get Gross Profit.
 If you spend more money in producing the goods and getting them ready for sale than what you earn by selling them, you will have a Gross Loss.